serve-and-volley/atp-world-tour-tennis-data/README.md

 ```

 ## CSV headers
 The following are the 99 column headers.
 Note that I didn't include the "tournament prize money" and "player prize money" data because of problems with outputting unicode to CSV format in my version of Python 2.7.5.
-I think the more recent versions of Python has rectified this problem, however updating my version of Python is non-trivial, and I don't have the time to do it right now.
+I think the more recent versions of Python have rectified this problem, however updating my version of Python is non-trivial, and I don't have the time to do it right now.
 In any case, the unicode problem is due to the pound sterling `£` and euro `€`characters.
 ```
 tourney_year
 tourney_name